 Let's begin our discussion of the moving-coil driver with a simplified cross-sectional diagram.
 Note that the following diagram can be used to represent headphone and loudspeaker drivers:

 As we see above, there are 4 key components to the moving-coil headphone/speaker driver:

 - Magnet (magnet plus pole pieces)

 We also notice that this over-simplified diagram shows opposite magnetic poles to the immediate interior and exterior of the voice coil.
-This concentrates the magnetic field around the coil which improves the efficiency of the driver as a transducer.
-We’ll get to that in a second.
+This concentrates the magnetic field around the coil, which improves the driver's efficiency as a transducer.
+We'll get to that in a second.

 First, let's briefly go over the design of the moving-coil driver.

 The voice coil is made of tightly wound conductive wire (typically copper) wound in a cylindrical form.
 This voice coil is attached to a thin (typically circular) diaphragm.